 Your donor base forms an essential component of your overall nonprofit organization, and their engagement with your cause is critical for continuous mission success.
 A highly engaged donor is more likely to contribute to your cause time and time again—so you don’t want to settle for base-level efforts.

-Luckily, utilizing donor engagement strategies like workplace giving promotions, strategic fundraising, cost-effective marketing, and more can make a huge difference.
-That means it’s time to begin incorporating these ideas into your nonprofit strategy and make sure you equip your team with the tools required to do so effectively!
+Luckily, utilizing donor engagement strategies like workplace giving promotions, strategic fundraising, and cost-effective marketing can make a huge difference.
+That means it’s time to begin incorporating these ideas into your donor engagement plan and make sure you equip your team with the tools required to do so effectively!

-Want to learn more about getting donors engaged with your nonprofit organization?
-Browse these additional Getting Attention resources to learn more:
+Want to learn more about engaging donors in your nonprofit organization?
+Browse these additional resources:

 - How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips.
-Your organization’s Google Grant account is an essential tool for maximizing your Google Ad Grant usage.
-Find out how to set up and optimize your account for your nonprofit needs.
+Engaging donors means promoting the right opportunities to them.
+We recommend using Google Ads through the Google Ad Grant program.
+Find out how to set up and optimize your account for your nonprofit’s needs.

 - Digital Marketing for Nonprofits Made Easy: A Guide.
 Consistent communication is essential for engaging donors and acquiring new supporters.
 Dive into the digital communication world and learn how to market your mission in exciting ways.